 What other drugs will affect influenza virus injectable vaccine?

 If you are using any of these medications, you may not be able to receive the vaccine, or may need to wait until the other treatments are finished:

 - an oral, nasal, inhaled, or injectable steroid medicine;

 - medications to treat psoriasis, rheumatoid arthritis, or other autoimmune disorders--azathioprine, etanercept, leflunomide, and others; or

 - medicines to treat or prevent organ transplant rejection--basiliximab, cyclosporine, muromonab-CD3, mycophenolate mofetil, sirolimus, tacrolimus.

 This list is not complete.
-Other drugs may interact with influenza virus vaccine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect influenza virus vaccine, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.